Branches

 Create a Branch

-Before you create a branch, pull from GitHub as a precaution so that you are certain your local repository has the most up-to-date content.
+Before you create a branch, pull from/sync with GitHub as a precaution so that you are certain your local repository has the most up-to-date content.
+Failing to do so is a recipe for a brutal merge conflict when you are finished with your banch and want to merge it back into the main flow of your repository.

-That done, click the purple button in the Git tab of RStudio that shows two rectangles connected by a diamond at right-angles from one another.
+To create a branch, click the purple button in the “Git” tab of RStudio that shows two rectangles connected by a diamond at right-angles from one another.

 This will create a confirmation message that is superficially similar to the format of messages returned by other Git actions.

-You will also notice that in your Git tab where previously it said “main” it now shows whatever name you chose for your branch.
+You may also notice that in your Git tab where previously it said “main” it now shows whatever name you chose for your branch.

 Work in the Branch

-You can now work in a branch in the same way that you work with GitHub via RStudio when you are not using branches.
+You can now work in a branch in the same way that you work with GitHub via your IDE of choice when you are not using branches.

-The reason you use the same workflow is–as previously stated–even if you don’t typically use branches, all work in Git is functionally done in the “main” branch of your repository.
+The reason you use the same workflow is–as previously stated–even if you don’t typically use branches, all work in Git is functionally done in the “main” branch of your repository so your work in this new branch should use the same order of operations as work done in the “main” branch.

 You will then be prompted to write a title and message for your pull request to give some broader context for what the branch does.
 This is especially valuable if you are not the one reviewing pull requests as this can help someone quickly familiarize themselves with what you have done.

-Once you’re satisfied with your title and message, click the green “Create pull request” button.
+Once you’re satisfied with your title and message, click the “Create pull request” button.

-That done, GitHub will send you to a page that looks very much like a Github issue (see the chapter on issues).
+That done, GitHub will send you to a page that looks very much like a Github issue (see the module on issues for more detail).
 At the top is whatever title and message you just wrote when opening the pull request following by a list of all of the commits in that branch.

-Those commits are “live” and function as hyperlinks in case you want to view how your code is preserved in GitHub.
+Those commits are hyperlinks in case you want to view the specific differences to files edited in this branch.

-If you are ready to merge a pull request from your branch into the “main” branch click the intuitively-named green “Merge pull request” button.
+If you are ready to merge a pull request from your branch into the “main” branch click the “Merge pull request” button.

 GitHub will open another text box where you can add a commit message to your acceptance of the pull request.
 If whoever opened the pull request was sufficiently detailed in their opening comment(s) this may not need to be terribly detailed but it can’t hurt!